slash4-de/openstack/source/day2.rst

 	5. Typically the root filesystem for a VM instance is created on ephermeral storage.

-	6. A few flavours provide more than one ephermeral storage disks with varying sizes.
+	6. A few flavors provide more than one ephermeral storage disks with varying sizes.
 This is used by the guest operating system for creating filesystems and storing data.

 Persistant Volume Storage
 -----------------------------------